Text Amendment Process

 Public involvement: The draft amendment will be sent or presented to interest groups such as community associations, business groups, City of Edmonton departments, external government agencies, or the general public in order to get feedback.
 The amendment may be redrafted several times at this stage to reflect the comments received.

-During the proposed amendment stage, the draft bylaw is finalized and a report is prepared for a public hearing and Council vote.
+During the proposed amendment stage, a draft bylaw containing the amendments is finalized and a report is prepared for a public hearing and Council vote.

-Public Involvement: If you wish to offer feedback at this point in the process, you must register to speak to Council at a public hearing.
-Please consult the City Council and Public Hearing Schedule for further information about speaking during a public hearing.
+Public Involvement: If you wish to offer feedback at this point in the process, you must register to speak to City Council at the public hearing where the proposed amendments will be heard or submit written comments.
+Please contact the City Clerk’s Office for further information about registering to speak at a public hearing or submitting written comments.

 At the council decision stage, the proposed text amendment must receive three readings from Council in order to be added to the Zoning Bylaw.